JorgeRojo/slack-bitbucket-merge-control-chrome-extension/CODE_STYLE.md

 - Use message passing for communication
 - Handle errors gracefully
 - Clean up resources when not needed
+- try to minimize the number of promises into a try catch structure.

 ### Content Scripts